 The image of “the black male rapist” resonates in both racial and sexual stereotypes; Walker’s characterization cannot be viewed in a vacuum, as though it does not participate in these discourses which have been primarily used to reinforce domination, both racial and sexual.

 Furthermore, Walker locates the cultural origins of this sexist abuse in African culture.
 This is one of the great impasses of race- and gender-based liberation movements: on the one hand, #believewomen and #believesurvivors; on the other hand, so much racist discourse, from the Jim Crow South to Nazi Germany, is a kind of extended false rape allegation against a targeted group’s males.
-(Considering this context, it might be worth mentioning here that Walker is currently an anti-Semite.
+(Considering this context, it might be worth mentioning here that Walker is an open anti-Semite.
 I don’t know if she held such views she wrote The Color Purple.)

 From my own perspective—admittedly male!—I found the novel’s gender politics tendentious and bludgeoningly programmatic.
 I grant that Walker reflects actual painful realities of male abuse, but her narrative design still gives us too flat a solution: she simply reverses gender stereotypes.
 The world would be a better place, The Color Purple implies, if run by strong, self-sufficient, and even physically violent women, supported by passive men who have relinquished not only all authority but also any conception of strength or self-assertion whatever.
 Is this practicable or even desirable?
 I’m not so sure.